mead-ml/mead-baseline/README.md

 When the GPU is used, the code *assumes that cudnn (>= R5) is available* and installed.
 This is critical for good performance.

+**Update 6/30/2017: The python code has been refactored to support reusing components and use as a python module.
+If you used to run code from the `<task>/python/<framework>` areas, you can now run those tasks from `baseline/python`.
+See usage in each task area**

 ## Supported Tasks

 - [Text Classification](docs/cmot.md)